shibotto/lanyon-blogc/README.md

 ## Usage

-Lanyon for blogc is ready to use, just run `make` in your terminal and you are good to go.
+Lanyon for blogc is ready to use, just run `blogc-make` in your terminal and you are good to go.

 ## Options